ChainSafe/ens-aztec-privacy/README.md

 For more details on the scope and description of this proof-of-concept, please refer to the [specification](https://solutions.chainsafe.io/Publications/Using-Aztec-for-ENS-Privacy).

+## Introduction

+This project has been based on the previous [ENS privacy research output](https://hackmd.io/@cilOhZOYSdepMrS71Goxqg/Hy_8aOKsc) where a look into possible options has been taken.
+The goal was to enable users to publish their ENS name, allow people to send crypto to it, without revealing the main address.

 ## Contracts Setup

 The contracts are pulled from the [ens-contracts](https://github.com/ensdomains/ens-contracts) and [aztec-connect/blockchain](https://github.com/AztecProtocol/aztec-connect/tree/master/blockchain) repos.